Sign In

 After having a lot of fun with her friends on Saturday, Jordan woke up rested and energized the next day and decided to do her math homework.
 When she finished, she texted her answers to her friend Emily and asked if she got the same results.

-Find the greatest common factor (GCF) of the numerator and denominator of a fraction, then use it simplify the fraction.
+Find the greatest common factor (GCF) of the numerator and denominator of a fraction, then use it to simplify the fraction.

 Notice that Emily's fractions are written in their simplest form, but Jordan's fractions are not simplified.
 Therefore, to find the equivalent fractions, each of Jordan's fractions will be analyzed and simplified, one at a time.